w3c/wai-authoring-tools-list/content/selecting-authoring-tools.md

 If an author changes text properties like font weight, this meaning is conveyed to users of assistive technologies<br>
 Based on: A.2.2.2
 * **Works with keyboard**<br>
 Everything that can be done with a mouse, can just as easily be done with a keyboard, including drag and drop and drawing capabilities.
-There should be note keyboard traps.
+There should be no keyboard traps.
 Keyboard usage should be efficient and easier to use than just with sequential access (for example: use WAI-ARIA landmarks or offer keyboard shortcuts).<br>
 Based on: A.3.1
 * **Enough time**<br>
 Time limits, like for auto-save, can be turned off or extended (some exceptions apply).<br>